govau/service-manual/content/starting-team/roles/each-role.md

 -  manage the budget
 -  ensure the right team culture develops
 -  are on hand to answer questions from the team
--  facilitate travel
+-  plan travel

 #### Service manager
 The service manager owns and is responsible for the [whole user experience](/service-design-delivery-process/whole-user-experience/) of the digital service.
 They are:

--  a senior executive with the capacity to unblock obstacles, present and champion the service at the most senior levels of the Australian Public Service
+-  a senior executive that can unblock obstacles, present and champion the service at the most senior levels of the Australian Public Service
 -  experienced leaders with a strong understanding of their service and its users
 -  able to to ensure the service is delivered successfully and meets the needs of the users
 -  able to help make sure internal processes are focussed on achieving results for the service